 1. Do not shut down your infected device

 Shutting down your infected device may erase critical data and evidence needed for the ransomware evaluation and forensic investigation.
-It may also cause files to become permanently corrupted if they are in the process of encrypting.
+It can also make your files permanently corrupted if they are in the process of encrypting.

 2. Disconnect the infected device from your network